Son Byong-hi: Legacy

-Uiam, Son Byeong-hi, has become a symbol of Korean nationalism.
+Son, Son Byeong-hi, has become a symbol of Korean nationalism.
 He is depicted in a large statue at the entrance of Independence Park (formerly Pagoda Park in the center of Seoul where the Declaration of Independence was proclaimed).
 However, the focus on nationalist aspects of Cheondogyo seems to have detracted from its identity as a religion.
 Less than 1% of South Koreans affiliate themselves with Cheondogyo.
 Government figures for 1998 indicated membership at about 26,000.

-The Taekwondo pattern Eui-Am was named in honor of Son Byong-Hi after his respectful title of Eui-am Seong-sa.
+The taekwondo pattern Eui-Am was named in honor of Son Byong-Hi after his respectful title of Eui-am Seong-sa.